Partia Razem: Social policy

-Razem is progressive on social issues, supporting drug liberalisation, sex education in schools and LGBT rights.
+Razem has been described as libertarian on social issues.
+It is socially progressive, supporting drug liberalisation, sex education in schools and LGBT rights.
 It also strictly follows gender quotas and is for liberalising Poland's abortion law.
-However, Polish political scientists Michał Słowikowski and Michał Pierzgalski note that the party prioritises economic issues over social ones:
+At the same time, Polish political scientists Michał Słowikowski and Michał Pierzgalski note that the party prioritises economic issues over social ones:

 As far as the normative component of Razem’s programme is concerned, Polityka columnists have pointed out that it is not entirely dominated only by a classic leftist doctrine.
 While they sympathise with LGBT rights, they consider that economic conditions are key to resolving normative issues.
 They perceive same-sex marriages or the abortion law through the prism of material conditions, and believe that the rights of women and sexual minorities would be better protected if certain economic conditions were achieved.

+At the same time, the party has been criticized for compromising its socioeconomic stances through its focus on social progressivism.
+It participated in LGBT marches together with commercial banks and megacorporations such as BNP Paribas, Accor, MSD, Goldman Sachs, JP Morgan, Danske Bank, Accenture, Deloitte, and Ikea, despite otherwise criticizing big business for wealth inqeuality and claiming to fight against "ultra-capitalism" represented by these corporations.
+Political scientist Aleks Szczerbiak argued that Razem failed "to attract a broader range of support beyond the well-educated urban “hipsters” that formed its core electorate."